 • ASCO will conduct an information availability and sufficiency check

-• If the requested information is available, ASCO will determine whether the request is consistent with ASCO’s Information Sharing Policy.
+• If the requested information is available and able to address the request, ASCO will determine whether the request is consistent with ASCO’s Information Sharing Policy.

-• A team of ASCO staff and/or volunteer Committee members will evaluate the request based on scientific merit, qualifications of the research team, concordance with ASCO's mission, priorities, and other criteria listed in the policy or determined by ASCO.
+• A team of ASCO staff will evaluate the request based on scientific merit, qualifications of the research team, concordance with ASCO's mission, priorities, and other criteria listed in the policy or determined by ASCO

 • At any time, ASCO may request additional information from the applicant